BasicWolf/archived-kaylee/doc/auto_filters.rst

       auto_filter = CONFIG_FILTERS

 The :ref:`auto_filters <api_auto_filters>` attribute defines the filters bound to the methods of the class.
-In the example above the both :meth:`Project.normalize` and :meth:`Project.store_result` methods are decorated by the :func:`ignore_null_result
+In the example above both :meth:`Project.normalize` and :meth:`Project.store_result` methods are decorated by the :func:`ignore_null_result
 <kaylee.project.ignore_null_result>` filter.